websocket-client/websocket-client/docs/source/examples.rst

 long-lived connection active even if data is not being transmitted.
 However, if a blocking event is happening, there may be some issues with ping/pong.
 The below examples demonstrate how ping and pong can be sent by this library.
-You can getaddition debugging information by using `Wireshark <https://www.wireshark.org/>`_ to view the ping and pong messages being sent.
+You can get additional debugging information by using `Wireshark <https://www.wireshark.org/>`_ to view the ping and pong messages being sent.
 In order for Wireshark to identify the WebSocket protocol properly, it should observe the initial HTTP